gcallah/Rationalism/md/Sorcery.md

 have broken the racists' code.
 Are we supposed to imagine that the racists are clever enough to disguise their racism in seemingly innoccuous phrases like "civilized society," and yet too stupid to change their code once it was so thoroughly and publicly exposed?
+And if someone is tempted to respond, "Well, of course, racists are stupid!", they might contemplate the fact that pretty much no one ever has been as racist as the Nazis running Germany during World War II, and yet those racists were diabolically clever at fighting a war.

 No, no explanation for this conundrum is forthcoming.
-And that is because this is not a serious theory about secret communication channels, but a use of word magic to "curse" those the woke disagree with by attaching the stigma of racism to them.
+And that is because this is not a serious theory about secret communication channels, but a use of word magic to "curse" those whose views the woke disagree with by attaching the stigma of racism to them.

 Word magic is also rampant in "gender" discussions.
 In fact, the very shift from talking about a person's "sex" to talking about a person's "gender" was